strongtyped/strongtyped.github.io/source/_posts/2014-10-23-javaone-university-2014.markdown

 Below is a trivial `Runnable` implementation

-{% include_code TrivialRunnableModule lang:scala TrivialRunnableModule.scala %}
+{% include_code JavaOneUniversity2014_TrivialRunnableModule lang:scala JavaOneUniversity2014_TrivialRunnableModule.scala %}

 The simplest `MultiplicativeModule` instance one can think of is one along the following lines